daronphang/programming-resources/networking/authentication/SAML.md

 ## SAML (Security Assertion Markup Language)

+SAML is an open standard used for authentication.
+Its primary role in online security is that it enables you to access multiple web applications using one set of credentials.

-SAML is an XML-based (SOAP) open SSO standard for transferring identity data between two parties: an Identity Provider (IdP) and a Service Provider (SP).
+SAML is an XML-based (SOAP) open single sign-on (SSO) standard for transferring identity data between two parties: an Identity Provider (IdP) and a Service Provider (SP).
 Hence, you can use one set of credentials to log into many different websites.

-- Identity Provider: Performs authentication and passes the user's identity and authorization level to the service provider i.e. Auth0.
-- Service Provider: Trusts the IdP and authorizes the given user to access the requested resource that could be internal or external i.e. Salesforce, Jira, AWS, Expensify, etc.

 Most organizations already know the identity of users as they are logged in to their Active Directory domain or intranet.
 Hence, it makes sense to use this information to log users into external services.

+### Background

+The technology industry created SAML to simplify the authentication process where users needed to access multiple independent web applications across domains.
+Prior to SAML, SSO was achievable but relied on cookies that were only viable within the same domain.
+It achieves this objective by centralizing user authentication with an identity provider.
+Web applications can then leverage SAML via the identity provider to grant access to their users.
+It also benefits service providers as it increases security of their own platform, primarily by avoiding the need to store (often weak and insecure) passwords and not having to address forgotten password issues.

+### Providers

+Identity Provider performs authentication and passes the user's identity and authorization level to the service provider i.e. Auth0.

+Service Provider trusts the IdP and authorizes the given user to access the requested resource that could be internal or external i.e. Salesforce, Jira, AWS, Expensify, etc.

+### How Does SAML Work?

+User's identity is exchanged via digitally signed XML documents.

+- User tries to access a resource from SP
+- SP responds by generating a SAML request
+- Browser redirects user to an SSO URL provided by IdP
+- IdP parses the SAML request and authenticates the user and generates a SAML response
+- IdP returns encoded SAML response to the browser
+- Browser sends SAML response to SP for verification
+- If verification is successful, user will be logged into the SP

+## Benefits

 ### Improved user experience